-Immigrants who are already in the United States and eligible for permanent residence can apply for, and receive, a green card without leaving the country through the Adjustment of status (sometimes called “AOS”) procedure.
-However, this procedure is not open to every immigrant currently living in the United States.
+Some immigrants who are already in the United States and eligible for permanent residence can apply for, and receive, a green card or lawful permanent residence without leaving the country.
+They do so through a procedure called "adjustment of status" (AOS).
+However, the AOS procedure is not open to every immigrant.
 Some people, depending on their current visa or immigration status, are required by law to leave the United States to attend their green card (immigrant visa) interview at a U.S. embassy or consulate in their home country.

-If you are in the United States with an expired visa, then you most likely are not eligible to apply for adjustment of status.
-This procedure is mainly open to people who not only are eligible for green cards, but who:
+If you are in the United States after having stayed beyond the time permitted under the terms of your visa, then you most likely are not eligible for AOS.
+This procedure is mainly open to people who are not only eligible for green cards, but who:

-Staying past your authorized date without an extension or a pending adjustment of status application on file may be grounds for penalties that will affect your ability to adjust status in the future.
-Or if you’re caught, your overstay could result in your removal from the United States and a ten-year bar on returning.
+Staying past your authorized date without an extension or a pending adjustment of status application on file could be grounds for penalties that will affect your ability to adjust status in the future, or apply for most other sorts of immigration benefit.

 If you're caught by U.S. immigration authorities (Immigration and Customs Enforcement, or ICE), your overstay could result in your removal from the United States and a possible ten-year bar on returning.
 Also, sometimes being arrested by regular police can result in your being turned over to ICE after jail time.
 (See The Immigration Hold Process After Jail.)